browserengineering/book/book/scheduling.md

 ```

 As with `addEventListener` in [Chapter 9](scripts.md#event-handling),
-we'll implement `setTimeout` by saving the callback on in a JavaScript
+we'll implement `setTimeout` by saving the callback in a JavaScript
 variable and creating a handle by which the Python-side code can call
 it: